-Current training is provided though the Academies Unconscious bias Training Video, which Committee members are requested to view prior to stating their nomination assessments (45 minutes - https://www.youtube.com/watch?v=99aimUNhdCU&feature=).
+Current training is provided though the Academies unconscious bias training video, which Committee members are requested to view prior to stating their nomination assessments (45 minutes).

-Members of each Award Committee are also encouraged to watch the Royal Society video on avoiding group think - https://youtu.be/ptOhoizsHaw
+Members of each award committee are also encouraged to watch the Royal Society video on avoiding group think.

-At the relevant Side-Secretary’s discretion an independent third-party assessor may be brought in to assist such Committees at any point of the deliberations.
-As either an additional member of the Committee with full voting rights and normal tenure or as a non-voting observer for one year.
+At the relevant Side-Secretary’s discretion an independent third-party assessor may be brought in to assist such committees at any point of the deliberations.
+They would join as either an additional member of the committee with full voting rights and normal tenure, or as a non-voting observer for one year.

-A 'direct' conflict of Interest of a Committee member (or referee) with a candidate can occur for a number of reasons including, but not limited to, if they:
+A direct conflict of interest of a committee member with a candidate can occur for a number of reasons including, but not limited to, if they:

 a. have or have had a close personal relationship (including enmity) with the candidate;

 b. have a professional research relationship with the candidate including:

 i) are negotiating/hold/have held within the past two years a research proposal conjointly with the candidate.
 (In proposals with a very large number of investigators, such as large centres or infrastructure grants, this may not be a direct conflict unless there is close collaboration);